Patricio Neira

 Patricio Enrique Neira Muñoz (born 18 April 1979) is a Chilean former footballer who played as a forward for clubs in Chile and Mexico.

 Club career

-A product of Palestino youth system, Neira played for them and Huachipato before joining Mexican side Puebla in 1999.
+A product of the Palestino youth system, Neira played for them and Huachipato before joining Mexican side Puebla in 1999.

-Back in Chile, he returned to Palestino in second half 2000.
-In the Chilean top division, he also played for Universidad de Concepción, Deportes Puerto Montt and Rangers de Talca.
+He returned to Palestino in Chile in the second half of 2000.
+He played for Universidad de Concepción, Deportes Puerto Montt and Rangers de Talca in the Chilean top division.

 In the Chilean second level, he played for Deportes Arica, Deportes Concepción, Santiago Morning, Deportivo Temuco and Deportes Copiapó, his last club.

 International career

-Neira represented Chile at under-20 level in the 1999 South American Championship, becoming the team top goalscorer with four goals.
+Neira represented Chile at the under-20 level in the 1999 South American Championship, becoming the team's top goalscorer with four goals.
+Previously, he had won the 1998 L'Alcúdia International Tournament.

 In February of the same year, he made two appearances for the Chile senior team in friendlies against Guatemala and the United States.

 Personal life

 Neira works as a football agent.

 In December 2022, he suffered a CVA.